nguyenvanbapc66/frontend-test/README.md

 [中文](./README-ZH.md)

-We want you to develop a search box component to search what technologies we are using at DC with the following requirements:
+We want you to develop a search box component to search what technologies we are using at DC, so let's get started!

 ## Materials